terrabakky/documentation-api/Accounts.md

 Error Details | Resolution
 --- | ---
 This security (or cost) package rule `rule.id` is not part of the account subscription | Remove that rule setting from the array
+`ruleId` is not configurable from this endpoint. | This is either a cost-setting or organisation-setting which you cannot configure via this account rule settings endpoint.
 Rule risk level missing for `ruleId` | `ruleSetting.riskLevel` is a required parameter Rule risk level provided for `ruleId` is incorrect | only "LOW", "MEDIUM", "HIGH", "VERY_HIGH", and "EXTREME" are accepted risk levels
 Rule enable status is not valid for `ruleId` | `ruleSetting.enabled` is a required boolean parameter